 Using Crimp Connectors

 This is an easier and faster process.
-To use the connectors, slide the crimp connectors onto the naked wire part and use a crimping tool to tighten the connection.
+To use the connectors, slide the crimp connectors onto the naked wire part and use a crimping tool (Amazon) to tighten the connection.

 Using Wire Nuts

-A wire nut is the easiest way to splice the connected wires, but it’s unreliable compared to the above methods.
+A wire nut (Amazon) is the easiest way to splice the connected wires, but it’s unreliable compared to the above methods.
 Ensure you get wire nuts compatible with the wire gauge.

 To use a wire nut, hold the exposed positive ends of the new and old speaker wires side by side, then insert them into the wire nut.
 Ensure the exposed parts fill up the space inside the nut.